FAQ for Financial Aid

 I want to move off-campus to save money prior to my senior year.
 What do I do?

-You must first apply for an exception with the Residential Life Office, who will make the final determination based upon input from other offices on campus, including the Financial Aid Office.
+You must first apply for an exception with the Residential Life and Housing Office, who will make the final determination based upon input from other offices on campus, including the Financial Aid Office.

 For Stafford, what is the difference between the subsidized and unsubsidized loan?